 How about start times when using VPCs?
 Yes, another common gripe is that VPCs slow down Lambda start times.
 This is no different in the case of Fargate, since it also uses the awsvpc networking mode.
 At least with Lambda, if you don’t need to use VPC, you can enjoy a potentially faster start time.

 Coming full circle back to containers, the biggest of all concerns with Lambda is the underlying container running your functions.
 You don’t really have full control over it.
 This can be troublesome when you need a specific distribution of Linux, library, or application installed on the virtual machine.
 This also brings fears of vendor lock-in.
 Lambda Layers are helping with this a bit since you can convert your Docker images to Lambda Layers.
 Just be aware that you will greatly increase complexity with this route, reducing some of Lambda’s simplicity.
-There is also an impact, as well as added cost, for DevOps.
+There is also an impact, as well as aditional cost, for DevOps.
 Plus, you will have to take into account the need to learn tools such as img2lambda.
 It all adds up!

 In general, serverless and Lambda still present many challenges in monitoring.
 AWS added X-Ray and also has CloudWatch, but those capabilities are still somewhat limited.
 Lambda’s UX leaves a bit to be desired, and setting up alerts to key problems can be challenging.